 I think we have an elegant and effective vetting process for the office of President of the United States.
 It is much more streamlined than hundreds of lawsuits and a myriad of inconsistent state legislation.

 This is not my idea, by the way.
 Judge William Alsup (pictured below) of the Northern District of California wrote in Robinson v.
-Bowen, a case in which the plaintiffs sought to preclude Senator John McCain from the 2008 ballot in California:
+Bowen, a case in which the plaintiffs sought to exclude Senator John McCain from the 2008 ballot in California:

 It is clear that mechanisms exist under the Twelfth Amendment and 3 U.S.C. § 15 for any challenge to any (presidential) candidate to be ventilated when electoral votes are counted, and that the Twentieth Amendment provides guidance regarding how to proceed if a president elect shall have failed to qualify.
 Issues regarding qualifications for president are quintessentially suited to the foregoing process.
 Arguments concerning qualifications or lack thereof can be laid before the voting public before the election and, once the election is over, can be raised as objections as the electoral votes are counted in Congress.
 The members of the Senate and the House of Representatives are well qualified to adjudicate any objections to ballots for allegedly unqualified candidates.